 Selling In-stores or Online

 Companies can sell their products to the Chinese market through an online store without having their products tested on animals.
-China’s animal testing laws only requires imported cosmetics that are sold in a physical store in Mainland China.
+China’s animal testing laws only require imported cosmetics that are sold in a physical store in Mainland China.

 The Chinese government conducts mandatory animal tests on all cosmetic products imported into the country.
 The government may also conduct animal tests on items pulled from store shelves.
 Therefore, even if a cosmetics company does not test their products or ingredients on animals, if they sell their products in China they cannot be considered cruelty-free.
 (HSI)

 An Exception – Hong Kong

 The only exception could be made is selling in Hong Kong.
 Although Hong Kong is part of China, they have their own political system and Hong Kong does not follow the same animal testing requirements as Mainland China.

 - Only cosmetics sold in-stores in Mainland China are required to be tested on animals

 - Cosmetics that are made in China are not required to be tested on animals